aws-samples/Intelli-Agent/README.md

 ```

 ### Deploy CDK Template
-Deploy the CDK template.
-Make sure DOCKER is installed properly.
+Please make sure **docker** is installed and the CDK command is executed in the **same region** of the model files which are uploaded in previous step.

 ```bash
 cd source/infrastructure